| Internet-Draft | Mission Security Model | August 2026 |

 knowingly.¶

 Consent fatigue.
 The model multiplies approval moments: the approval event, expansion approvals, action-bound approvals, and review queues.
 A deployment that over-asks trains its Approvers to rubber-stamp, and a rubber-stamped approval carries the same commitments as a considered one; the evidence layer proves what was shown and decided, not that attention was paid.
-The mitigations are structural, not evidentiary: reserve action-bound approval for the highest-consequence actions ([I-D.draft-mcguinness-mission-runtime]), and use a pre-consented ceiling with policy-adjudicated drawdown where growth is anticipated ([I-D.draft-mcguinness-oauth-mission-progressive]), so the human moments that remain are rare enough to be read.¶
+The mitigations are structural, not evidentiary: reserve action-bound approval for the highest-consequence actions ([I-D.draft-mcguinness-mission-runtime]), and use a pre-consented ceiling with policy-adjudicated drawdown where growth is anticipated ([I-D.draft-mcguinness-oauth-mission-progressive]), so the human moments that remain are rare enough to be read.
+The consent-evidence profile keeps those moments readable and questionable: a translation floor over the rendered authority and Disclosure Interrogation ([I-D.draft-mcguinness-oauth-mission-consent-evidence]).¶

 Single-service equivocation.
 Transparency is non-equivocating only per service; a deployment that needs that property checked registers with more than one independent service.¶

 Offline breadth.
-Offline attenuation ([I-D.draft-mcguinness-oauth-mission-attenuation]) bounds each child to a narrowing of its parent, but the issuer does not observe how many children are minted; breadth is bounded by depth and policy, not by the issuer.¶
+Offline attenuation ([I-D.draft-mcguinness-oauth-mission-attenuation]) bounds each child to a narrowing of its parent, but the issuer does not observe how many children are minted; breadth is bounded by depth and policy, not by the issuer.
+Child Delegation ([I-D.draft-mcguinness-oauth-mission-child-delegation]) is the observed alternative: creation is issuer-adjudicated, fan-out is controlled, and termination cascades.
+The trade between the two is availability against observation, and a deployment that chooses offline minting accepts the unobserved breadth.¶

 Availability.
 The model fails closed everywhere a trusted component cannot establish the fact it needs (Section 7), which trades availability for safety.
 An attacker who degrades a state source, an event stream, or a PDP does not gain unauthorized action, but converts the attack into work stoppage and, for in-flight work, unwind activity.
 A deployment provisions state-source, event-stream, and PDP availability accordingly, because under this model their outage stops governed work rather than loosening it.¶

 The kill switch is not instantaneous.
 Between the moment a Mission is revoked and the last possible consequential action under it there is a window, and its size is a composition of the mechanisms a deployment runs.
-The following non-normative table names the governing parameter at each layer; the end-to-end worst case for an action class is the tightest layer the deployment enforces for that class.¶
+The following non-normative table names the governing parameter at each layer; the end-to-end worst case for an action class is the tightest layer the deployment enforces for that class.
+The tables in this section read on the credential-issuing bindings (the OAuth Authorization Server and the AAuth Person Server); under the standalone MAS binding the unchanged Authorization Server keeps issuing valid tokens after revocation, and the cutoff for every column is the runtime layer's state re-check.
+Where the issuance join is deployed ([I-D.draft-mcguinness-oauth-mission-issuance-grant]), the further-issuance column returns for consuming Authorization Servers: new grants stop at the MAS commit, and refresh is gated within each server's published staleness bound.¶

 | Configuration | Worst-case window | Governing parameter |